EthanDenny/ethandenny.github.io/src/content/blog/react-concepts-i-wish-i-understood.md

 };
 ```

 Beautiful!
-That's all you have to know to start using components in React.
+That's all you have to know to use components in React.
 Components are useful anytime you need to duplicate behaviour (like here, where all of our `<a>` tags needed to be wrapped in `<li>` tags, and where we might want to apply some shared styles later).
 They're also valuable for keeping code seperate - a header is unlikely to appear in multiple places on a single-page application, but it's behaviour can be abstracted away and managed, which is still useful.

 ### Rendering and State